stakater/developer-handbook/content/testing/backend.md

 #### Selenium

 Selenium WebDriver is the open source automation tool we all know and love.
 With a history starting from the humble beginnings of IDE and transforming into Selenium 2.0 a.k.a.
-Selenium WebDriver, Selenium has become a foundation of many modern software teams' test automation toolkits.
+Selenium WebDriver, Selenium has become a foundation of many modern software teams' test automation tool-kits.

 Most are familiar with Selenium's use — it makes direct calls to the browser using each browser's native support for automation.
-By writing a script in Selenese using the compatible programming languages, you can run tests that work as if you were driving the browser yourself.
+By writing a script in Selenium using the compatible programming languages, you can run tests that work as if you were driving the browser yourself.

 While the learning curve can be steep for Selenium and requires the knowledge of at least one programming language, it has a vast community of active users and even boasts an annual user conference.

 ##### PROS

-* Support multiple languages such as ruby, java , C#, python,perl, php
+* Support multiple languages such as Ruby, Java, C#, Python, Perl, PHP
-* Crossbrowser & paralell testing through saucelab, browserstack
+* Crossbrowser and parallel testing through `saucelab`, `browserstack`
-* Support multiple automation frameworks such as PageObjectModel, Cucumber, testng
+* Support multiple automation frameworks such as PageObjectModel, Cucumber, `testng`

 ##### CONS